pgtipping/the-synth-rag/docs/plan.md

 **Avoiding Clichés**:

 - **Contextual CTAs**:
-  - In the chat sidebar: _“Need a custom AI chatbot for your business?
-Let’s discuss →”_
+  - In the chat sidebar: _"Need a custom AI chatbot for your business?
+Let's discuss →"_
-  - After 3 interactions: Floating button with _“Custom solutions for your unique needs”_ (subtle animation).
+  - After 3 interactions: Floating button with _"Custom solutions for your unique needs"_ (subtle animation).
-- **Footer Section**: _“Enterprise-ready AI chatbots built for your workflows.
-[Explore tailored solutions]”_ (links to a contact form).
+- **Footer Section**: _"Enterprise-ready AI chatbots built for your workflows.
+[Explore tailored solutions]"_ (links to a contact form).
-- **Post-Chat Feedback**: After a successful output (e.g., generated sales plan), show: _“Like this?
-We can build one trained exclusively on your data.”_
+- **Post-Chat Feedback**: After a successful output (e.g., generated sales plan), show: _"Like this?
+We can build one trained exclusively on your data."_

 **Contact Form**: